jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 the terminals you have open.
 I know this might not make much sense now, but it will become clearer as we go through this tutorial.

-I'll be using tmux version 3.1 which is the one currently available in Homebrew.
+I'll be using tmux version 3.1 which is the latest available at the time of writing.
 To verify whether you have tmux installed, and check the version you are running, execute `tmux -V`.
 If it's not installed check the [installation](#installation) section.

 Finally, I'll try to make this post as accessible as possible to newcomers, so